department-of-veterans-affairs/vagov-content/pages/education/other-va-education-benefits/reap.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
+title: REAP | Veterans Affairs
-title: Reserve Educational Assistance Program (REAP)
+heading: Reserve Educational Assistance Program (REAP)
 display_title: REAP
+description: If you're currently using REAP benefits, find out if you can switch to Post 9/11 GI Bill benefits.
+You may qualify for Post 9/11 GI Bill education benefits if you're a National Guard or Reserve member called to active duty on or after September 11, 2001.
 concurrence: incomplete
 order: 1
 aliases: